mlforsystems/mlforsystems.github.io/call_for_papers.md

     <section class="main-content call_for_papers_section">
         <h2>Call for Papers</h2>
         <p>
-            We invite submissions of extended abstracts to the Machine Learning for Systems Workshop which will be held in conjunction with NIPS 2018 on December 8th 2018.
+            We invite submissions of extended abstracts to the Machine Learning for Systems Workshop which will be held in conjunction with NeurIPS 2018 on December 8th 2018.
         </p>
         <h3>Overview</h3>
         <p>